Piscatawaytown, New Jersey: Establishment and naming

-Edison was settled New Englanders in the 17th century.
-In 1666, additional settlers from the Piscataqua River, the state boundary of New Hampshire and Maine moved to region, bringing the name.
+Piscataway was settled New Englanders in the 17th century.
+In 1666, the first proprietary Governor of the Province of New Jersey, Philip Carteret, granted 12 new settlers from Massachusetts a 100 square mile allotment of land that was later founded as the townships of Piscataway and Woodbridge.
+Soon thereafter additional settlers from the Piscataqua River, the state boundary of New Hampshire and Maine moved to region, bringing the name.
 Other settlements included Quibbletown and Raritan Landing.

 Municipal boundaries

-In 1870 portions of adjacent Piscataway and Woodbridge were used to form Raritan Township on March 17, 1870.
-It was renamed Edison in the 1950s.
+On March 17, 1870, portions of adjacent Piscataway and Woodbridge were used to form Raritan Township.
+Raritan Township was renamed Edison in the 1950s.

 Historic area

 The Proprietors of the Province of East New Jersey granted a tract of land for a burial ground and a town common on March 5, 1695.
-The village comprised a town hall, militia training ground, stockade, jail, church, burial ground and houses.
+The settlement comprised a town hall, militia training ground, stockade, jail, church, burial ground and houses.
 Saint James Church was established in 1704 and the original structure built in 1724.
 The existing building is from 1836.

 Considerable military activity and battles known as the Forage War took place during the Revolutionary War in the Piscatawaytown area in 1776 and 1777.
-The Post Road (now Woodbridge Avenue) was a main land artery for British communications and movement of supplies and troops.
+The Post Road (a post road, now Woodbridge Avenue) was a main land artery for British communications and movement of supplies and troops.
 The British army used St. James Church as a barracks and a hospital from December 1776 to June 1777.

-A tornado that occurred in June of 1835 caused damage to many of the gravestones as well as Saint James Church.
+A June 1835 tornado caused damage to many of the gravestones as well as Saint James Church.

 Burial ground

+The Piscatawaytown Burial Ground is one of the oldest recorded cemeteries in Middlesex County and maintained by the township.

 There had been burials at the location before the granting of tract, with one readable gravestone dating from 1693.